opf/openproject/docs/development/product-development-handbook/README.md

 3. Developer creates a pull request on GitHub where all automated tests are run.
 4. Developer hands over "Implementation" work package upon completion to another developer for review (status: “In review”).
 5. Developer (different from the one implementing the code) performs a review and, if changes are accepted according to the points mentioned below merges the pull request and closes the "Implementation" work package.
-   1. [Secure coding guidelines](https://www.openproject.org/docs/development/concepts/secure-coding/) have been evaluated for the proposed changes.
+   1. [Secure coding guidelines](../concepts/secure-coding/) have been evaluated for the proposed changes.
+   2. New or changed functionality is covered following the [Writing and Running Tests guide](../running-tests/) to ensure the entire required spectrum of tests were added.
-   2. [Code review guidelines](https://www.openproject.org/docs/development/code-review-guidelines/) are followed by the submitter and reviewer
+   3. [Code review guidelines](../code-review-guidelines/) are followed by the submitter and reviewer
-   3. [Pull request targets the correct version](https://www.openproject.org/docs/development/git-workflow/#create-a-pull-request), and has a related work package that will form the changelog.
+   4. [Pull request targets the correct version](../git-workflow/#create-a-pull-request), and has a related work package that will form the changelog.
 7. The feature lead developer updates the status of the feature to "merged" once the feature is fully implemented.
 This can be done even with bugs still open that QA has already identified.
 8. Developer highlights features that require change in documentation if necessary (custom field “Requires doc change”).